webim/webim-client-sdk-ios/Documentation/Index.md

 E.g. choose an operator group by clicking on a button in this message.

 <h3 id ="contacts-request">CONTACTS_REQUEST case</h3>

 Message type that is received after operator clicked contacts request button.
 There's no this functionality automatic support yet.
 All payload is transfered inside standard text field.

+<h3 id ="keyboard-type">KEYBOARD case</h3>

+A message sent by a script bot which contains buttons.

+<h3 id ="keyboard-response-type">KEYBOARD_RESPONSE case</h3>

+Response to request with selected button.

 <h3 id ="file-from-operator">FILE_FROM_OPERATOR case</h3>